godotengine/godot-docs/classes/class_environment.rst

 | *Getter*  | get_dof_blur_far_distance()      |
 +-----------+----------------------------------+

-Distance from the camera where the far blur effect affects the rendering.
+The distance from the camera where the far blur effect affects the rendering.

 ----